If I haven’t already said this to you yet, Happy New Year!

 Additionally here’s a list of productivity apps you might enjoy using:

-Just look them up on your mobile device.
+Just look up for them up on your mobile device.

 #23.
 Listen to your audience.

-If you don’t listen to them, how can you serve them the best you can?
+If you don’t listen to them, how can you learn about their problems and serve them the best you can?

 #24.
 Become a problem solver.